iyer-karthik/Insight-project/README.md

 Author: [**Karthik Iyer**](https://iyer-karthik.github.io/)
 ## Motivation
-When I was first looking for a project to work on for Insight, I considered a few variations of stock market prediction using machine learning techniques.
-What I didn't know that time was that such projects were fairly common and that predicting any sort of price forecast is an exceptionally challenging problem and [not fundamentally feasible](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp).
+When I was first looking for a project to work on as part of Insight Data Science fellowship, I considered a few variations of stock market prediction using machine learning techniques.
+But such projects were fairly common and that predicting any sort of price forecast is an exceptionally challenging problem and [not fundamentally feasible](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp).
 I wanted to work on a finance related project and someone suggested that I look in [peer-to-peer lending](https://en.wikipedia.org/wiki/Peer-to-peer_lending).
-I had never heard of it before but after a day of reading, got immediately hooked and decided to work on project related to peer-to-peer lending.
-The project would be finance related, there were many data science techniques one could use to tackle important problems in that space, the problems clearly stemmed from a business need and finally, it would be fun to work in a completely new field.
+Such a project would be finance related, one could use myraid machine learning techniques to tackle important problems in that space, the problems clearly stemmed from a business need and finally, it would be fun to dip my toes in a completely new field.
 This checked all boxes that I wanted for a project!

 ## What is peer-to-peer lending? <a id='motivation'></a>